JimGrange/website/content/project/cognitive_control.md

 There is evidence that this memory retrieval is automatic (see for example the classic paper by [Logan, 1998](http://www.psy.vanderbilt.edu/faculty/logan/1988LoganPR.pdf)): When presented with a stimulus, the cognitive system automatically retrieves all responses previously associated with that stimulus.
 Such *episodic retrieval* is obviously very useful in some circumstances, allowing us to act on auto-pilot.
 However, if multiple---conflicting---responses have been associated with the same stimulus, this can often lead to difficulties in selecting the most appropriate action.

 My work has investigated how memory retrieval interacts with cognitive control in task switching.
-I have shown that successful episodic retrieval depends on how distinctiveness that episodic trace is in long term memory (Grange & Cross, 2015).
+I have shown that successful episodic retrieval depends on how distinctivene that episodic trace is in long term memory (Grange & Cross, 2015).
 In this work I also extended a successful model of episodic retrieval from the memory literature [(SIMPLE; Brown et al., 2007)](http://psycnet.apa.org/fulltext/2007-10421-001.html) to the task switching paradigm to predict both mean response times [(Grange & Cross, 2015)](https://www.jimgrange.org/publication/Grange-temporal_distinctiveness/) and their distributions [(Grange, 2016)](https://www.jimgrange.org/publication/Grange-mixture_dist/).
 I have also shown that measures of inhibition in task switching can also largely be explained by episodic memory processes [(Grange et al., 2017)](https://www.jimgrange.org/publication/episodic_retrieval/).

 ### Representative Publications